cancel icon

 What is Elbow Pain?

 Elbow pain is a common musculoskeletal complaint affecting people of all ages, from office workers to athletes.
 Your elbow is a complex joint made up of bone, tendons, muscles, and ligaments that work together to let you bend, straighten, grip, and rotate your forearm.
 When any of these structures become inflamed, strained, or irritated, you’ll feel pain that can range from a dull ache to sharp, shooting discomfort.
-The pain might come on suddenly after an injury, or gradually build up from repetitive movements over weeks or months.
-Either way, it can significantly impact your ability to work, exercise, and enjoy life.

 Common Causes of Elbow Pain